2 dead, 1 critically wounded in shooting at Cal Anderson Park in Seattle

 Officers first responded to the reports of violence around 10:30 p.m., according to a Seattle 911 call log.
 The Seattle Police Department tweeted shortly after 11:30 p.m. that it was investigating a shooting.

-Police are searching for a fourth person who was possibly “associated” with the shooting, Police Chief Adrian Diaz said at the scene Saturday.
+Police are searching for a fourth person who was possibly “associated” with the shooting, according to Diaz, who said the department is seeking video footage in the area.
 Diaz initially mistakenly said three people had died, but corrected himself shortly after.

+The shooting occurred in the center of Seattle’s nightlife district as people packed the neighborhood’s bars and restaurants during one of the first warm evenings of the year.

+“We have a lot of people out here who are trying to enjoy their night and then this is what happens,” Diaz said.
+“People are too quick to pick up a gun.”

 This is a breaking news story and will be updated.